Paylicier/SuperTicTacToe/README.md

 - `createRoom`: Request to create a new game room
 - `joinRoom`: Request to join an existing room
 - `move`: Send a move to the server
-- `disconnect`: Automatically sent when a player leaves

 ## License